s-ol/love2d-wheels/README.md

   drive learning rather than the complexity that remains to be taught.
 - **no boilerplate**
-  boilerplate locks learners in with a feeling of non-understanding from the start. if necessary, it is better to complicate the advanced case rather than the simple.
+  boilerplate locks learners in with a feeling of non-understanding from the start. if necessary, it is better to complicate the advanced case rather than the simple case. wheels are designed to be shed eventually. when wheels is holding you back, you can drop them and move on.
 - **visual feedback as soon as possible**
   visualizations allow for a much more engaging programming experience for learners. interesting compositions provide a clear result that learners can value for continous motivation.